zbo14/envoke/linked_data/doc.md

 - Query right and check that licenser is right-holder
 - Check that license territory is subset of right territory

+### Composition Right Transfer

+- Validate fields in transfer
+- Query recipient, signer and validate fields
+- Check that recipient and signer have different keys
+- Query publication and run validation process
+- Query TRANSFER tx and do the following...
+	- Check that it has TRANSFER operation
+	- Check that it was signed by sender
+	- Check that recipient holds primary output and sender holds the secondary output, if there is one
+- Check that TRANSFER tx and publication link to composition right

 ### Recording

 - Validate fields in the recording